Beit She"an

 HAVE YOU BEEN HERE ?
-MY TRAVELS WITH UCSD IN ISRAEL PETRA JORDAN MALTA SICILY & SARDINIA IF NOT MY FRAGRANCES CAN BRING THEM TO YOU
+MY UCSD STUDY ABROAD IN ISRAEL PETRA JORDAN MALTA SICILY & SARDINIA INSPIRED CARDIFFSCENTS TO BRING THEM TO YOU

 Beit She’an Israel